Olympic vs Standard Weights

 This is kind of a chicken-or-egg situation, so I don’t know exactly how it happened, but at about the same time, cheaper bar manufacturers started making their bar sleeves 2″ diameter, maybe because they decided to round upto 2″ and didn’t understand it was supposed to be 50mm / 1 31/32″.
 That worked out fine for their own weight sets, but then customers wanted to fit higher quality “snug” plates on the cheap bar and found they were so tight they got stuck.

-Nearly all the olympic plates we sell, and the olympic bars, are made for a snug fit.
+The Troy plates we sell, and the olympic bars, are made for a snug fit.
 One exception is our “Economy” plates that are clearly described on the product page as being a more sloppy fit than normal.
 York plates also all have a sloppy fit.
 For any of these, we’re talking about a good 1/8″ to 1/4″ of slop.
-Troy and Troy VTX plates are nice and snug, as are other brands.

 Other fitness equipment retailers are often ignorant of this whole issue and just assume olympic is olympic, and they get confused if you try to tell them the fit is too sloppy or too tight on the equipment you bought from them.
 This is why it’s important to do your shopping with a company that understands what they sell.